yportfolio/react-use-anchor/readme.md

 Ensure that all your observed heading elements have unique id attributes.
 Attach the containerRef to the parent element that contains all your headings.
 Use the visibleIds array to highlight the currently visible sections in your navigation.
-Use the headings array to create a complete list of all sections.
+Use the allAnchors array to create a complete list of all sections.

 ## Troubleshooting

-If you're not seeing any IDs in the visibleIds or headings arrays:
+If you're not seeing any IDs in the visibleIds or allAnchors arrays:

 Make sure your heading elements have id attributes.
 Check that you're using the correct heading type (e.g., 'h2' if that's what you specified in the options).